ondri-nibs/readme/README.md

 NIBS pipelines are found at [Derek’s github page](https://github.com/derekbeaton/) and include:

 -   The [Outliers and Robust Structures (OuRS)](https://github.com/derekbeaton/OuRS) package

 -   The [Generalized singular value decomposition](https://github.com/derekbeaton/GSVD) package

 -   The [Generalized partial least squares](https://github.com/derekbeaton/GPLS) package

-# And more\!
+# And more!

 This organization page will also include apps and packages for other tools as they are developed.